MicrosoftDocs/memdocs/memdocs/intune/configuration/oemconfig-managed-home-screen-permissions-android.md

 The Managed Home Screen (MHS) is an Intune feature that allows you to configure the home screen on the device.
 The MHS is typically used for kiosk devices.
 For more information on the MHS, go to [Configure the Microsoft MHS app for Android Enterprise](../apps/app-configuration-managed-home-screen-app.md).

 For the MHS to work correctly (??), you configure permissions using an [OEMConfig device configuration profile](android-oem-configuration-overview.md).
 OEMConfig is a standard for OEMs to expose their device-specific features.
-It allows you to configure device settings that aren't built-in to Intune.
+It allows you to configure device settings that aren't built in to Intune.

 This feature applies to: